2022 New York Giants season: Week 17: vs. Indianapolis Colts

-The Giants clinched the #6 seed in the NFC, their first playoff berth since 2016, in a 38–10 win over the Colts.
-Their 28-point win was the Giants largest in ten years, and the offense scored 30 points for the first time in 50 games.
+With the win, and Washington's loss to Cleveland, the Giants swept the AFC South (5-0 against the AFC) and they clinched their first playoff berth since 2016.
+New York also clinched the #6 seed in the NFC and finished 5-3-1 at home.
+Their 28-point win was the Giants' largest in ten years, and the offense scored 30 points for the first time in 50 games.
 Brian Daboll became the sixth Giants head coach to clinch a playoff berth in his first season with the team and the first since Ben McAdoo in 2016.

 The Giants erupted with 24 points in the second quarter; Daniel Jones had two passing touchdowns then Landon Collins returned an interception for a touchdown.
 Jones added two more touchdowns with his legs in the second half, and it was the first game since his NFL debut that he finished with two passing and two rushing touchdowns.

 This would end up being the final home win for Daniel Jones during his Giants tenure, as he was 0-2 at home in 2023 before suffering a season-ending ACL tear, and 0-5 in 2024 before being released during the team's bye week that season.
 He would finish with a career record of 12-22-1 at home as a Giant.

+As of 2025, this remains the last time the Giants had qualified for the postseason.
+In addition, this only marked the second time since 2011 the Giants clinched a playoff berth.